xlvector/dingpa/README.md

 	update = http://www.gov.cn/[a-z0-9]+/

 Here, edu, gov is a group name of pages. url define seed urls. update define rules which use regex to filter pages you want to crawl.

+## Storage

+dingpa use an embedded db [CodernityDB](http://labs.codernity.com/codernitydb/quick.html) to save downloaded data.
+We use embedded db instead of file system beacuse using filesystem will generate many small files which is hard to manage.

+CodernityDB is a very fast no-sql embedded db for python.